0xGupta/PowerBI-Datasets-Source-Check/README.md

 ## Check Power BI Dataset Source

-The script will help PBI admins to check the DB dependencies of datasets used in PowerBI.
+The script will help PBI users to check the datasources.
 The script will save the data in current working directory with name PBIDatasetSources.csv

 As of now only following datasource check are added
 - Salesforce